• Skip to primary navigation

 Furthermore, summer programs such as those found at the University of Michigan provides an opportunity for students to get a feel of what they intend to study while in college.
 Through these programs, students will see what life is like inside a leading-edge program and get insight into their admission requirements.

-Explore subjects ranging from dance to computational biology and see what life is like as a Wolverine in one of the University of Michigan’s superb summer programs for high schoolers.
+Explore subjects ranging from dance to computational biology and see what life is like as a Wolverine in one of the University of Michigan’s great summer programs for high schoolers.

 Note: the costs of these programs listed are approximate, as costs may differ based on residency, commuter status, and available scholarships.